gwotto/bolt-lmm-pipeline/README.md

 example configuration file is located in /rds/general/project/uk-biobank-2020/live/software/bolt-lmm-pipeline/config/config.yml.
 Copy this file to a convenient location and edit the configuration to your needs.
-For pipeline tests, the phenotype file in /rds/general/project/uk-biobank-2020/live/software/bolt-lmm-pipeline/data/sample.phenotype.txt can be used.
-At least the output directory needs to be adjusted.
+For pipeline tests, the phenotype file /rds/general/project/uk-biobank-2020/live/software/bolt-lmm-pipeline/data/sample.phenotype.txt can be used, but At least the output directory needs to be adjusted.

 #### Data files